 Cast: Sol Kyung Gu, Kim Yeo Jin, Moon So Ri

 Ah, Peppermint Candy.
 How can we possibly list all of the reasons that we love this movie?
-One of the more artsy Korean movies on this list, Peppermint Candy by Lee Chang Dong, begins with the plot’s climax, the suicide of the protagonist.
+One of the more artsy movies on this list, Peppermint Candy by Lee Chang Dong, begins with the plot’s climax, the suicide of the protagonist.
 That’s one way to get viewers invested in a film, right?

-After the suicide, the film progresses with flashbacks moving further and further back into the main character’s life, and at the end of the movie, the final flashback brings it all together and reveals why he killed himself.
+After the suicide, the South Korean film progresses with flashbacks moving further and further back into the main character’s life, and at the end of the movie, the final flashback brings it all together and reveals why he killed himself.